CHÂTEAU CANTEMERLE 1975

 SoDivin

-A beautiful autumn nose, of undergrowth, dead leaves.
-But it’s in the mouth that this wine expresses all of its pedigree.
+A beautiful autumnal nose, of undergrowth, of dead leaves.
+But it is above all on the palate that this wine expresses all its class.
 Robert Parker found it hard and tannic in his 1998 edition.
 This is no longer the case.
-The structure is silky, the tannins have perfectly melted, the balance is perfect.
-A pleasure to drink today.
+The texture is silky, the tannins perfectly integrated, the balance perfect.
+A delight to drink today.

 3 / 5